Adoption Process

 What costs are involved in adopting a guinea pig, such as adoption fees or recommended setup costs?

-£40 for a pair of guinea pigs.
-This is to help support the care of the guinea pigs as the rescue
+This adoption donation is to help support the care of the guinea pigs at the rescue, including castration and veterinary costs.

 What kind of support do you offer to adopters after they take a guinea pig home?